Tabebuia Serratifolia

 This load of Ipe lumber is bound for our headquarters in White Marsh, Maryland from Brazil.

-In other words, there is no decking lumber more perfect than Ipe.
+In other words, there is no wood more suited to the harsh decking environment than Ipe.